 By Ryan Boog

 Today’s guest is Shaz Khan.
-At 28 years old, he is a member of the Board of Directors for Project Frontburnr and a member of the Global Shapers arm of the World Economic Forum.
+He is a member of the Board of Directors for Project Frontburnr and a member of the Global Shapers arm of the World Economic Forum.
 He has worked at Facebook, designed a smartwatch, had work shown in Popular Science magazine, sold patents, and has facilitated a handful of record and license deals in the music industry.
 And helps out with pizza shops.
 Oh, I probably left out 20 other things.
 In case you didn’t notice, he’s kind of a young superman.

 You’re involved in all sorts of cool projects.
 Can you tell our readers about yourself and what you do professionally?